PhD in Higher Education

-- Written statement outlining applicant's background and experience in higher education, specific career goals in higher education, and how achieving a PhD through Morgan State University's program will assist in accomplishing those career goals.
+- A written statement outlining the applicant's background and experience in higher education, specific career goals in higher education, and how achieving a PhD through Morgan State University's program will assist in accomplishing those career goals.
 Applicants should also discuss any research ideas about the dissertation, and how faculty might be able to support and nurture research ideas.

 - A current resume or curriculum vita, documenting professional experiences.

 - A sample of professional writing (such as a professional paper, grant proposal, publication, or research proposal abstracts).
-If applicant does not have a recent professional writing sample, applicants are asked to respond to the following question: In a 4-5 page essay, what do you see as three (3) major trends or issues facing higher education?
+If applicant does not have a recent professional writing sample, applicants are asked to respond to the following questions in a 4-5 page essay: What do you see as three (3) major trends or issues facing higher education?
 What are the implications of these trends/issues for campuses (including students, faculty, staff, or other constituents)?

 - Personal interview with program faculty (at discretion of faculty).